technocreatives/albatross/README.md

 migrations.
 This means that Albatross can be restarted after an abort/crash and pick up where it left off.
 Projects which were incompletely migrated will be deleted on the destination, then re-migrated.

+As a final note, keep in mind that Albatross was written for our specific use-case.
+Assumptions may have been made which do not apply to you or your organization.
+GitLab features that are critical for your may be omitted here, because we don't use them.
+Your mileage may vary.
+Consult your physician before use.

 ## License